 I think mushrooms or chopped broccoli florets would both be a fabulous addition.

-It’s made from start to finish in one 12″ skillet; starting out on the stove top and finishing off in the oven to create the golden brown biscuit crust.
+It’s made from start to finish in one 12-inch skillet; starting out on the stove top and finishing off in the oven to create the golden brown biscuit crust.

-Check out the quick video in this post to see how it’s done.
+Check out the quick video in the recipe card below to see how it’s done.

 Skillet Chicken and Biscuit Pot Pie